sprainbrains/whisperfish/README.rst

 `Sailfish OS <https://sailfishos.org/>`_.
 The user interface is heavily based on the jolla-messages application written by Jolla Ltd.

-It is currently *in non working state*, except where noted otherwise.
-Join our development channel on Matrix
-(`#whisperfish:rubdos.be <https://matrix.to/#/#whisperfish:rubdos.be>`_) or
-Freenode (#whisperfish) to get in touch.
+It is currently mostly working state.
+Join our development channel on Matrix (`#whisperfish:rubdos.be <https://matrix.to/#/#whisperfish:rubdos.be>`_) or Freenode (#whisperfish) to get in touch, and check `our wiki <https://gitlab.com/rubdos/whisperfish/-/wikis/home>`_ to see whether Whisperfish would work for you.

 -------------------------------------------------------------------------------
 Project Status